roboseb/library/README.md

 	Wow, several hours later and still massively struggling, not sure what the issue is yet.
 Will have to take a break for now and come back tomorrow with a fresh set of eyes.
 I think I built this from the ground up in a way that would screw me over down the line.
 That or I don't understand objects yet.
 Probably the latter.

+April 19th, 2022

+	New day, new bright vision on the project.
+Started the day off by quickly realizing that the submit book button effects were being applied based on how many time you click the edit button, since I nested them for some reason. took that even listener out to be on its own and it behaved nicely pretty quickly.
+Cleaned up some of the related functions for consistency and readability, and now it all works as expected.
+With the new functions I set up yesterday, it was super easy to add an option to remove a book too.
+Since this doesn't actualy remove the book object, I could even have a trash bin to readd deleted books super easily.
+So yeah, I mostly understood how objects worked I was just underutilizing their power.

 ---To-Do---

 DONE-Scale binding to book size